Australian friction-fire woods

 Yellow Kapok wood for friction fire lighting

-Hyptis weed stems for hand drills
+Hyptis weed stems for hand drills.

 Auxiliary pieces for friction fire lighting